microsoft/muzic/README.md

 ### What is New!
++ We release [MuseCoco](https://arxiv.org/abs/2306.00110), a music composition copilot to generate symbolic music from text.
 + We release [GETMusic](https://arxiv.org/abs/2305.10841), a versatile music copliot with a universal representation and diffusion framework to generate any music tracks.
 + We release the first model for cross-modal symbolic MIR: [CLaMP](https://arxiv.org/abs/2304.11029).
 + We release two new research work on music structure modeling: [MeloForm](https://arxiv.org/abs/2208.14345) and [Museformer](https://arxiv.org/abs/2210.10349).